avnes/ansiblecopenhagenmeetup02/tools.md

 * azure_rm_\[feature]_facts

 Where the former is used to create/update/delete Azure resources, and the latter is to gather facts from the resources.
-The azure_rm_\[feature]_facts modules are usefull for documenting resources that have been created manually through the Azure Portal, or through a different automation language.
+The azure_rm_\[feature]_facts modules are useful for documenting resources that have been created manually through the Azure Portal, or through a different automation language.

 ### Ansible example